-I also pulled out a couple of other lamps to paint and found this resin style candlestick lamp and shade.
+I also pulled out a couple of other lamps to paint and found this resin-style candlestick lamp and shade.
 After cleaning and scuffing, I painted it the same as I did the first lamp.
 I did do something different with the shade but that sounds like another post!

 And here is the lamp all finished!
 Isn’t this such a transformation??
 Scroll back and look at that first image and then come back here and look at this beauty!
 Such a difference, right??

-BTW, did you notice the backwards writing on the chalkboard?
+BTW, did you notice the backward writing on the chalkboard?
 Keep reading and you’ll see that I hosted a Miss Mustard Seed Milk Paint Live on their Instagram account.
 The letters were readable to the viewers!!

-Milk paint can be unpredictable and that is one of the things I love about it!
+Milk Paint can be unpredictable and that is one of the things I love about it!
 Take a look at the crackling effect that happened!
 Doesn’t it just add to the vintage feel of this lamp??

 An Edison bulb seals the deal on this vintage makeover!
-I found this shape of bulb on Amazon (where else, right??)
+I found this shape of the bulb on Amazon (where else, right??)

 This is another lamp makeover.
 This shade was easy too.
-Now I know I will have to write another tutorial dedicated to lamp shade makeovers!!
+Now I know I will have to write another tutorial dedicated to lampshade makeovers!!